aaref5720/Greenhouse-Drone-Flight-Controller/README.md

 - Integrate the optical flow sensor (ADNS3080) into the system.
 - Incorporate support for the Bluetooth module for wireless communication.
 - Develop a mobile application for calibrating the accelerometer and magnetometer and tuning PID values.
-- Add a documentaion for full Greenhouse Drone Flight Controller.
+- Add a documentation for full Greenhouse Drone Flight Controller.

 ## Contributors